 When the votes were counted, the incumbent mayor had finished third.
 The businessman candidate placed second by a mere 67 votes. to the member of council who'd been actively campaigning for two years.
 Things might have been different if our candidate had decided to run even two weeks earlier.

 A letter that uses only quotes to sell the product.

 A letter that uses only testimonials to sell the product.

 A letter that uses only comparisons to sell the product.

-After uncovering the product features that most excited prospective customers, I wrote the scripts and recorded the voice overs for these videos.
+After uncovering the product features that most excited prospective customers, I wrote the scripts and narrated these videos.
 Then I created content to drive visitors to the videos.

 Some older screencast videos:

 I can also write and record talking head videos.

 I've worked with several different content management systems, including Sitecore, joomla and others I've forgotten the names of.